pluralsight/guides/published/devops/docker-a-beginner-guide/article.md

 **docker run** - _Runs a command in a new container_.

-**p** - an important term.
-Usually applications that use some ports in order to run, like tomcat 8080, mySQL 3306, Apache 80, and so on.
-In a docker container, those ports will be restricted to that container.
-This means that, if you start a container with mySQL (port 3306) and you'd like to access that mySQL instance from a Java application, you will not be able to access it.
-The mySQL port is forced to be open in the Docker container that you have started.

-But we solve this port issue by using p parameter.

 **-p parameter** - Establishes a connection between container's port(s) to the host.
 By using **port1:port2** you make  **port1** match with **port2**.
 After that, you can use **port2** in order to access the service that is opened on **port1** inside the container.
 Thus, the container is now connected with outside environments.
+Usually applications that use some ports in order to run (like tomcat on port 8080, mySQL on port 3306, Apache on port 80, and so) will be restricted in a container to that specific container, unable to communicate with the host or outside network.
+That means if you start a mySQL container using port 3306, you wouldn't be able to access it with another application outside that container.
+Using the `-p 8080:8080` option allows communication between the container on the container's port 8080 and the host's port 8080.

+**--name=** - _The assigned name for the container_.
+This will be what you reference when you run other docker commands against the container.
+Here we are naming the container `tomcat`

+**tomcat** - _The image the container is based on_.
+In this example, we are specifying running the Tomcat image we just created as a container.

 ## 4. Checking for containers